 - Defining how much “room for growth” you have for your client.

 That’s the first critical way for agencies to use our Visibility.
-Used as a “market share” indicator when applied to competitors, the VS points at opportunities or as Erald Krasniqi (SEO specialist and SEOmonitor’s Business Development Manager) puts it: “You measure potential first.
+Used as a “market share” indicator when applied to competitors, the Visibility metric points at opportunities or as Erald Krasniqi (SEO specialist and SEOmonitor’s Business Development Manager) puts it: “You measure potential first.
 The question SEOs are challenged to answer is — How much space does client X have to grow?
 That’s how you identify opportunities.”

 Let’s take an example for clarity!

 Say you’re in a highly competitive niche like the gaming or betting industries.
-If your main competitor has a Visibility of 75%, based on your prior keyword research and targeting, then you have a good opportunity to grow there and, even, surpass that business.
-That means that improving the rankings for a top 3 keywords group, for instance, would have a dramatic impact in business results, for the better of course.
+If your main competitor has a Visibility of 75%, based on your prior keyword research and targeting, then you have a good opportunity to grow there and even surpass that business.
+That means that improving the rankings for a top 3 keywords group, for instance, would have a dramatic impact in business results, for the better, of course.